-Baby boomers love to complain about millennials, and here’s a shocker, the silent generation also complained about Baby Boomers.
-It’s a practice that likely goes back to the start of humankind.
+Baby boomers have been known to complain about millennials but generational complaining is nothing new.
+The silent generation also complained about Baby Boomers.
 Each generation has their differences and those differences often focus on how we live our lives in very different and unique ways.